KcVamsi/terraform-roboshop/learning/readme.md

 # "hello world" is the output we need, for that we use default.

 ## this 2 lines are equal to sample_String="hello world" in shell scripting

+# in terraform for varibale we are giving acname and for the output also we need to give a name.

 # how do we access our variable or print the output is -